Transaction Flow

 ).

-You can see the code that implements this process in channel_manager.go
+You can see the code that implements this process in and .

 When a channel is full it is posted, either as a single transaction or as multiple transactions (depending on data size) to L1.